Disabled states

 Hidden

-Use the hidden disabled variation when the user doesn't have permission to view, interact with, or take action on a feature of the UI.
+Use the hidden, disabled variation when the user doesn't have permission to view, interact with, or take action on a UI feature.

 You can enable the hidden element and make it visible on the UI by changing the assigned permission.